Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 The following requirements must be met to perfect any claim for exemption under RCW 82.08.0266

-(A) The watercraft must leave Washington waters within forty-five days of delivery;
+(A) The watercraft must not be used within this state for more than forty-five days from delivery;

 (B) The seller must examine acceptable proof that the buyer is a resident of another state or a foreign country; and

-and 82.08.02665.
+.
 The certificate must be completed in its entirety, and retained by the seller.
-A blank certificate can be obtained via the internet at http://dor.wa.gov
+A blank certificate is available on the department of revenue's (department) web site at dor.wa.gov

-, by facsimile by calling Fast Fax at (360) 786-6116 or (800) 647-7706 (using menu options), or by writing to: Taxpayer Services, Department of Revenue, P.O.
-Box 47478, Olympia, Washington 98504-7478.
-The seller should not accept an exemption certificate if the seller becomes aware of any information prior to the completion of the sale which is inconsistent with the purchaser's claim of residency, such as a Washington address on a credit application.
+The seller should not accept an exemption certificate if the seller becomes aware of any information prior to the completion of the sale that is inconsistent with the buyer's claim of residency, such as a Washington address on a credit application.

 (ii) Component parts and repairs.